-Do we have to wait until workplace bullying, aggression, or violence reaches the level of homicide or suicide before it is truly recognised as a silent epidemic?
-Or do we need to take action now in order to identify, discipline and terminate workplace violence on a mass scale?
+Do we have to wait until workplace bullying, aggression, or violence reaches the level of homicide or suicide before it is truly recognized as a silent epidemic?
+Or do we need to do something now in order to identify, discipline and terminate workplace violence on a mass scale?

 Situations that may seem relatively placid at first such as petty arguments and remarks can quickly escalate into dangerous situations.
 Workplace violence is fast becoming recognized as one of the number one threats that businesses are concerned with.

 Lack of communication, awareness, and lack of incentive seem to be the top reasons that people fail to document and report non-fatal injuries or workplace threats.
 One of the key points here is that many employees and employers do not have clear directions as to how workplace violence is defined and how to regulate and discipline such violence should it occur.